Have a question about legal information?

+Currently, the SALI Project partners are preparing to launch an online conference on March 31, 2021.
 Interested in learning more?
-Contact email@example.com to access links to recordings of the SALI Conference and the training webinar, and choose from the following ways to get involved.
+Contact email@example.com for more information, to access links to recordings of the 2017 SALI Conference and the training webinar, and more.

 To subscribe to our listserv, which will enable you to communicate and receive communications from others about legal information through our electronic email list, please email firstname.lastname@example.org with "subscribe" in the subject line.